 1980 - The Park Regency Condos, 2333 Bering Drive, Houston TX.

-1982 - The Donald A. Petrie House, aka House on Long Island III, 2 Eel Cove Road (near Piersons Way), East Hampton NY.
+1982 - The Donald A. Petrie House, aka House on Long Island III, 2 Eel Cove Road, Wainscott NY.
 Photo by Tom Bernard.
 A 1981 scheme for Petrie was named House on Long Island II.
+Featured in Architectural Record Houses of 1984.
+Photos by Tom Bernard; built by Harold R. Reeve; structural engineer, Keast and Hood.
+Venturi also designed an addition in 1997.

 1983 - The Winterthur Housing, Rockland Road, Route 100, Wilmington DE.
 Unbuilt.

-1983 - The Kalpajian House, aka House on Long Island IV, 52 Westland Drive, Glen Cove NY.
+1983 - The Gary Kalpakjian House, aka House on Long Island IV, 52 Westland Drive, Glen Cove NY.
 The Lieb house was moved here around 2010.
 It's the smaller house on the right of the cul-de-sac.
 Photo by Matt Wargo.

-1984 - The George Izenour House, 16 Flying Point Road, Branford/Stony Creek CT.
+1984 - The George Izenour House, 16 Flying Point Road, Branford CT.
 Photos by Steven Izenhour.
-Has been sold, and the columns modified, botom photo.
+Sold.
+Columns have been modified, bottom photo.

 1984 - The Alessi Library, aka Library for a House in Northern Italy, Lake Orta, Italy.